miladyounis/btc_simulation/README.md

 - LTV ratio and warning if over 60%
 - Required sell or buyback prices to meet your profit goal

+---

+## 📊 DCA Planner Tool

+This tool simulates the result of a Dollar-Cost Averaging (DCA) strategy.

+### Inputs:
+- Monthly investment in BGN
+- Duration in months
+- BTC price in USD
+- Exchange rate (USD to BGN)

+### Outputs:
+- Total BGN invested
+- BTC accumulated over the period
+- Average BTC bought per month

+Use this to estimate how much BTC you'd accumulate with consistent monthly buying.

 ## 🌐 Live Demo

 Once deployed, access it at: